US Marine Air Corps |

 South Pacific

-duplicate vintage patch available
+vintage patch available

-for sale or trade ~ click here
+sale or trade ~ click here |

 VMSB-231

-duplicate vintage patch available
+vintage patch available

-for sale or trade ~ click here
+sale or trade ~ click here |

 (leather)